Adaptive Deep Learning for Entity Resolution by Risk Analysis: Experiments

 The comparative results are presented in Figure~\ref{fig:exp-comparison}, in which we report both the mean of F1 score and its standard deviation (represented by the shadow in the figure).
 It can be observed that \emph{Risk} achieves consistently better performance than \emph{Tradition}.
-In the circumstances where \emph{Tradition} performs unsatisfactorily (e.g. AB), the performance margins between \emph{Risk} and \emph{Tradition} are very considerable.
+In the circumstances where \emph{Tradition} performs unsatisfactorily (e.g. AB and IA), the performance margins between \emph{Risk} and \emph{Tradition} are very considerable.
 For instance, on AB, with the ratio of (2, 2, 6), \emph{Risk} achieves a performance improvement close to 20\% over \emph{Tradition} (70\% vs 51\%).

-In the circumstances where \emph{Tradition} can perform well (e.g. DA and SG) with the ratio of (2,2,6), it can be observed that the performance margins between \emph{Risk} and \emph{Tradition} are similarly considerable when training data are insufficient.
-In particular, on SG, with only 10\% of the training data, \emph{Risk} achieves the performance very similar to what is achieved by using 100\% of the training data.
+In the circumstances where \emph{Tradition} can perform well (e.g. DS, DA, Cora and SG) with the ratio of (2,2,6), it can be observed that the performance margins between \emph{Risk} and \emph{Tradition} are similarly considerable when training data are insufficient.
+For instance, on DS, with 10 percent of the training data, \emph{Risk} outperforms \emph{Tradition} by more than 6\% and achieves the F1 score of more than 92\%.
+In particular, on DA and SG, with only 10\% of the training data, \emph{Risk} achieves the performance very similar to what is achieved by using 100\% of the training data.
 As the size of training data increases, the margins between \emph{Risk} and \emph{Tradition} tend to decrease.
 This trend can be expected, because when training and test data are randomly selected from the same source, more training data mean less improvement potential for risk-based fine-tuning.
+Due to the small size of IA, the comparative results on IA have higher randomness compared with other datasets.